bluebossa63/tce-0.11.0/blogs/part 2/blog-2.md

 kubectl apply -f workload.yaml

 I question the effort to create such redundancies, why not stick to the concept to use CRDs directly.
 This is also my preferred way to create workload clusters.
 I have seen the same development on openshift installations: a bunch of tools is evolving to address tasks like registry mirroring for air-gapped environments together with catalog-management.
-I have the impression the different players are not collaborating to standardize more - this could backfire by adding even more complexity if you want to support all packaging implementations.
+I have the impression the different players are not collaborating to standardize more - this could backfire by adding even more complexity if you want to support all packaging implementations or you have to support multiple vendors.

 Something different are utilities like